hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 }
 </style>

-HPE’s unified management plane for hybrid cloud, the HPE GreenLake edge-to-cloud platform (also referred to as the HPE GreenLake platform or just “the platform”), provides a set of common services that are used by cloud services that run on top of the HPE GreenLake platform.
+HPE’s unified management plane for hybrid cloud, the HPE GreenLake edge-to-cloud platform (also referred to as the "HPE GreenLake platform" or just “the platform”), provides a set of common services that are used by cloud services that run on top of the HPE GreenLake platform.
 Cloud services rely on these common services for user's authentication, authorization, devices and subscriptions management, monitoring, audit trail and more.

 The HPE GreenLake platform now provides a collection of RESTful application programming interfaces (APIs) for these foundational, common services.